 McDonald Geodetic Observatory

 The fast, fully-steerable 12-meter wide radio telescope at the base of Mount Locke is the newest addition to the McDonald Observatory campus.
 A new laser ranging telescope will be installed on Mount Fowlkes near the Hobby-Eberly Telescope dome (background, left).
-These instruments, along with ultra-precise Global Positioning System receivers (foreground), are the main components of the McDonald Geodetic Observatory which is scheduled to begin science operations in 2022.
+These instruments, along with ultra-precise Global Positioning System receivers (foreground), are the main components of the McDonald Geodetic Observatory.

 The new observatory will focus on Geodesy - the science of Earth’s shape, gravity, and rotation - and how these change over time.